nocsi/ngit-lib/README.md

 ## How to build

 1. make
-2. make framework
+2a. make framework
+2b. make framework_static

 ## How to use

-1. Drag n' Drop libssh2.xcframework into your project
+1. Drag n' Drop libgit2.xcframework into your project
 2. Embed and sign the .xcframework in your project's target under "Frameworks, Libraries, and Embedded Content"
 2. There is no step 3